Archive

 Bread crumbs

 Core and peel the apples, and slice them thin.
-Making a dough: blend eggs first, then add sugar, and then flour.
+Make the dough: blend eggs first, then add sugar, and then flour.
 Make sure you end up with liquid and consistent dough.
-Meanwhile, pre-heat oven to 425F.
+Meanwhile, preheat the oven to 425F.

-Grease pan with butter stick and cover with bread crumbs.
-Bread crumbs should cover bottom and walls of the pan.
-Remove excess of the bread crumbs.
+Grease pan with butter and cover with bread crumbs.
+Bread crumbs should cover the bottom and walls of the pan.
+Remove excess bread crumbs.
 Your pan should look like this:

-Then, put sliced apples into the pan and sprinkle them with cinnamon (amount of cinnamon goes by the taste):
+Then, put sliced apples into the pan and sprinkle them with cinnamon (the amount of cinnamon goes by the taste):

 The dough goes on top:

-Bake it first for 15 minutes on 425F, then reduce the heat to 375F.
-DO NOT OPEN oven until the end – you have to let the cake to rise.
-In the end of the process, you end up with this:
+Bake it first for 15 minutes at 425F, then reduce the heat to 375F and continue for another 45 minutes or until the top is brown enough (you can check readiness with a wooden toothpick).
+DO NOT OPEN the oven until the end – you have to let the cake rise.
+At the end of the process, you end up with this:

 And this is the look inside: